iv-org/documentation/docs/improve-public-instance.md

 ## Synopsis

-This tutorial will explain how to improve the performance of your public instance.
-And also decrease the memory and CPU consumption of Invidious on your server.
+This tutorial will explain how to improve the performance, and decrease the memory and CPU consumption of your public instance on your server.

-Using Docker is a recommendation for this tutorial because the process is simpler with it.
-You can try outside of Docker by adapting the ideas of this tutorial, but the main focus will be Docker.
+Using Docker is recommended for this tutorial because the process is simpler with it.
+You can try it outside of Docker by adapting the ideas of this tutorial, but the main focus will be Docker.

 ## Instructions

 ### 1) Multiple Invidious processes

 Invidious is single threaded, so by running multiple processes you better utilize the multiple threads of your server.
-Also pass a certain amount of requests, Invidious becomes sluggish.
-Having multiple processes allows reducing this sluggishness.
+Also past a certain amount of requests, Invidious becomes sluggish.
+Having multiple processes reduces this sluggishness.

 This tutorial will explain how to run multiple containers of Invidious and use NGINX in Docker as a loadbalancer.
 If your reverse proxy is already in Docker you can also adapt it so that it sends the requests directly to the Invidious containers.

+We assume that you have not changed the port `3000` from the default installation.
+But if you changed it then you will need to adapt it in the following configuration files and commands.

 1. In your `docker-compose.yml`, remove these lines for binding the port of Invidious:
    ```
    ports:
     - "127.0.0.1:3000:3000"
    ```
-2. Create a new bash script that you will now use for starting Invidious, call it `start.sh`:
+2. Create a new bash script that you will now use to start Invidious, name it `start.sh`:
    ```
    #!/bin/sh
    docker compose up -d --scale invidious=6
    ```
    Explanation: The `--scale` parameter allows running multiple containers of the same Docker image.
-   Note: You set put less or more Invidious processes (6 in the example).
+   Note: You can set more or less Invidious processes (6 in the example).
    **Don't restart Invidious yet!**
-3. Create a file called `nginx.conf` and put this content:
+3. Create a file called `nginx.conf` and add this content:
    ```
    user www-data;
    events {